bmoneill/enigma/README.md

 [![Doxygen Status](https://github.com/bmoneill/enigma/actions/workflows/doxygen.yml/badge.svg?branch=main)](https://bmoneill.github.io/enigma)
 [![Clang-format status](https://github.com/bmoneill/enigma/actions/workflows/clang-format.yml/badge.svg?branch=main)](https://github.com/bmoneill/enigma/actions/workflows/clang-format.yml)

-This project aims to create a full-featured C99 library and toolset for simulating and cracking the Enigma.
+This is a full-featured C99 library and toolset (with WebAssembly support) for simulating and cracking the Enigma.

-The library and toolset currently supports simulating all common 3-rotor military Enigma configurations used in World War II.
-It also supports cracking ciphertext utilizing multithreaded Index of Coincidence, n-gram analysis, and brute force methods.
+The library and toolset currently supports simulating all common 4-rotor military Enigma configurations used in World War II.
+It also supports cracking ciphertext utilizing Index of Coincidence and n-gram analysis.

+Scripts to generate rotor index tables and n-gram frequency data can be found in [tools/].

 ## About the Enigma